 The year was 103, Rattanakosin era.
 Only three years had passed since the kingdom marked a century since its foundation.
-The past one hundred years had seen a remarkable national consolidation under a succession of monarchs under the Chakri Dynasty: a new capital city at Bangkok had been founded, palaces built, the economy rejuvenated, the borders secured and expanded.
+The past one hundred years had seen a remarkable national consolidation under a succession of monarchs under the Chakri Dynasty: the new capital city of Bangkok, palaces built, the economy rejuvenated, the borders secured and expanded.

 It was a remarkable turn of events for the country then known as Siam.
 Only a hundred years prior, the country was in chaos after an invading Burmese army had burned the previous capital of Ayutthaya, then one of the largest cities in the world, to the ground.
 The anniversary of a century of prosperity was worthy of celebration.

 There were, however, looming clouds ahead.
 That same year, the British had annexed upper Burma and added it as a province to British India.
 That what was once the mightiest empire in Southeast Asia could be reduced to a mere British colony was deeply alarming to the Siamese ruling class.
-Indeed, this had been predicted; King Rama III, on his deathbed, had warned a few decades back that no more wars would be fought against Burma, but there would only be conflicts with the West.
+King Rama III, on his deathbed, had warned a few decades back that no more wars would be fought against Burma, but there would only be conflicts with the West.
 Thus began the Chakri Dynasty’s long and delicate struggle to preserve Siam’s independence.
 Most recently, the current monarch, King Rama V (also known as King Chulalongkorn) had begun sending royal princes and notable officials to study in Europe, to gain a better understanding of the western colonists.
-There was a single question on everyone’s mind: how could Siam preserve its independence?
+There was a single question on all the aristocrats’ minds: how could Siam preserve its independence?

-It was in that year, 103, that the answer arrived.
+It was in that year, 103, that one answer was devised.
 The royal princes and embassy officials had signed a letter written by Prince Prisdang, a graduate of King’s College London, about what they had learned in their years of study in the west.
 Prince Prisdang noted that the excuse European powers often adopted before colonising a country was their self-assigned mission to ‘civilise’ backward nations by imposing western systems over them- the so called “white man’s burden”.
 As such, it was imperative that Siam deprive the European powers of this pretext by adopting deep reforms along western lines.
 Prince Prisdang then outlined very clearly what he felt was needed: King Rama V should draft and grant a constitution, transitioning Siam from an absolute monarchy to a constitutional monarchy.
 A government cabinet should be formed.
 Liberty and freedom of expression should be expanded.
-The prince, however, stopped short of calling for a parliament.

 King Rama V did express one wish before he died: that despite his refusal to grant a constitution during his reign, his successor would do so.
 And it was not improbable to feel that this would happen.
 King Rama VI, also known as King Vajiravudh, had very western ideas; he delighted in reading and translating Shakespeare, for example.
 But was he ready to take the country to a fully western style of government?